marchion/marchionniLab/index.md

   include feature.html
   image="images/FANTOM3.jpg"
   link="research"
-  title="Our Research"
+  title="Our publications"
   text=text
 %}

 {% capture text %}

 **Digital Pathology.**
+It is now possible to digitize and store large archives of histopaholoy slides.
-Technological advances over the past decades have enabled the development of tools, systems, and infrastructure for the massive and parallel digitization of pathology slides with the associated meta‐data, their storage, review, and analysis.
-At the same time, advances in algorithmics, statistics, mathematics, and computer science have provided the tools for the extraction and analysis of quantifiable information from these images.
-This has created unprecedented opportunities for the systematic and quantitative analysis of images routinely generated in pathology departments around the world.
+At the same time, thanks to advances in algorithmics, statistics, mathematics, and computer science it is also possible to extract and analyze quantifiable information from such images.
+We, like others, are trying to exploit this unprecedented opportunity for the the systematic and quantitative analysis of images routinely generated in pathology departments around the world.
 The adoption of Artificial Intelligence (AI), Machine Learning (ML) – including more data and computation intensive approaches like Deep Learning (DL) – holds the promise to project pathology in the next millennium.

 {%
   include button.html